Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Reformulation Framework

 \section{Reformulation Framework}

-Remark \ref{PROP1} highlights that the base formulation $\mathbf{B-IFP}$ is an NP-hard fractional nonlinear integer problem and is extremely difficult to solve numerically even for small problem instances.
-We propose an equivalent and computationally tractable reformulation that takes the form of an MILP problem.
-We first demonstrate (Theorem \ref{T2}) that an MILP reformulation can be derived when the number of servers is two or less as relevant to the considered medical drone network problem (see \cite{BAUER,MOSHREF,pulver2018optimizing}) before generalizing this result (Theorem \ref{TH-GEN}) to any $M/G/K_j$ queueing system with variable number of servers $K_j$ at each $j$.
+Remark \ref{PROP1} highlights that the base formulation $\mathbf{B-IFP}$ is a fractional nonlinear integer problem which is extremely difficult to solve numerically even for small problem instances.
+We derive an equivalent and computationally tractable MILP reformulation.
+We first demonstrate in Theorem \ref{T2} that an MILP reformulation can be derived when the number of servers is two or less as relevant to the medical drone network problem (see \cite{BAUER,MOSHREF,pulver2018optimizing}) before generalizing this result (Theorem \ref{TH-GEN}) to any $M/G/K_j$ queueing system with variable number of servers $K_j$ at each $j$.
+By convention, a superscripted index inside parentheses $(m)$ refers to the $m^{th}$ component of a vector (e.g., $\gamma^{(m)}$ refers to the $m^{th}$ component~of~$\gamma$).